Alanis Obomsawin: Filmmaker

+Her documentary film Our People Will Be Healed, about the Helen Betty Osborne Ininiw Education Resource Centre in Norway House Cree Nation, premiered in the Masters program of the 2017 Toronto International Film Festival.

-Obomsawin also taught at the Summer-Institute of Film and Television in Ottawa.
+Obomsawin has also taught at the Summer Institute of Film and Television in Ottawa.

-Engraver, print-maker
+Obomsawin has served on the jury at numerous Canadian film festivals throughout her career, including the Toronto International Film Festival, Hot Docs, the imagineNATIVE Film and Media Arts Festival, and the Regina International Film Festival.

+Engraver and printmaker

-For more than 25 years, Obomsawin has worked as an engraver and print maker, with exhibitions in Canada and Europe.
+For more than 25 years, Obomsawin has worked as an engraver and printmaker, with exhibitions in Canada and Europe.
 Mother and child imagery is prominent in her work, which also combines material from her own dreams with animal spirits and historical events.
 Her work was exhibited at the Maison Lacombe in Quebec in 2007.

 Recognition

-Awards and personal honors
+Awards and honours

+In March 2001, Obomsawin received a Governor General's Award in Visual and Media Arts.

-In 2006 Obomsawin won the award for the Best Documentary - Long Format, the Alanis Obomsawin Award), imagineNATIVE Film and Media Arts Festival for Waban-aki: People from Where the Sun Rises.
+In 2006 Obomsawin won the award for the Best Documentary Award from the imagineNATIVE Film and Media Arts Festival for Waban-aki: People from Where the Sun Rises.

-A retrospective her work was held from May 14 to 26 of 2008 at the Museum of Modern Art in New York City.
-That same month, she was honored with the Governor General's Performing Arts Award for Lifetime Artistic Achievement, Canada's highest honour in the performing arts, at Rideau Hall in Ottawa.
+A retrospective of her work was held from May 14 to 26 of 2008 at the Museum of Modern Art in New York City.
+That same month, she received the Governor General's Performing Arts Award for Lifetime Artistic Achievement.

 In the spring of 2009, Obomsawin was honoured with a special retrospective at Hot Docs and received the festival's Hot Docs Outstanding Achievement Award.

 In 2010, she was named to the Playback Canadian Film & Television Hall of Fame.

 Obomsawin was named an Honorary Fellow of the Royal Society of Canada for 2013.
 In January of that year, the Academy of Canadian Cinema & Television announced that Obomsawin would receive its Humanitarian Award for Exceptional Contributions to Community & Public Service, presented at the 2nd Canadian Screen Awards.
 At the 2013 Toronto International Film Festival, she was a recipient of a Birks Diamond Tribute to the Year's Women in Film.

 In October 2015, she received a lifetime achievement award from Chile's Valdivia International Film Festival.
-In February 2015, the Montreal-based arts peace advocacy group Artistes pour la paix presented her with its lifetime achievement award.
+In February 2015, the Montreal-based peace advocacy arts group Artistes pour la paix presented her with its lifetime achievement award.
 In March of that year, she was among the first 35 people named to the inaugural Ordre des arts et des lettres du Québec.

 In November 2016, she received the Clyde Gilmour Award from the Toronto Film Critics Association, which called Obomsawin "a significant architect of Canadian cinema and culture."
-Also in 2016, she received two of Quebec's highest honors when she received the prix Albert-Tessier for contributions to the cinema of Quebec in November, and was named a Grand Officer of the National Order of Quebec, in June of that year.
+Also in 2016, she received the Prix Albert-Tessier for contributions to the cinema of Quebec in November and was named a Grand Officer of the National Order of Quebec in June.